SDHC Wins Award to Celebrate Pulitzer Prize Centennial

 The initiative awarded more than $1.5 million to 46 state humanities councils to feature Pulitzer Prize-winning works in the humanities during the 2016 centennial.

 “It is an opportunity on so many levels for South Dakota to experience the Prizes and what they represent,” Beck said.
 “It made me very proud as a South Dakotan and a member of the board … to see us play a role in the centennial.”

 Events planned provide opportunities for the state’s large, diverse community to converse about the Pulitzer Prize and the importance of high caliber writing, civil conversation and literary engagement.
 Conversations will highlight the connections between the Pulitzer Prize winners and topics that impact life in South Dakota, such as diversity, technology, science, the arts, history and media.

 The initiative launches in March with events in Vermillion, Sioux Falls, Spearfish and Rapid City where people can engage in topical and relevant conversations featuring the work of Pulitzer Prize-winning authors.
 The council aims to host Pulitzer events on each university campus in the state, utilizing long-standing partnerships with higher education.

-The centennial also influences the council’s on-going community programs – One Book South Dakota, the Speakers Bureau and the Reading Group Toolkit – by recognizing Pulitzer Prize-winning works and their authors in book talks and on the council’s website and social media.
+The centennial also influences the council’s on-going community programs – One Book South Dakota, the Speakers Bureau and Book Club to Go – by recognizing Pulitzer Prize-winning works and their authors in book talks and on the council’s website and social media.

 As announced at the 2015 Festival of Books, Jane Smiley, winner of a Pulitzer Prize for Fiction in 1992, and her book Some Luck were selected for the 2016 One Book South Dakota.
 Smiley and other Pulitzer Prize-winning authors will be featured at the S.D.
 Festival of Books in Brookings, Sept.
 22-25.